Video: Horizontal section of the brain

 In the anterior regions, you should be able to recognize the anterior horns of the lateral ventricles and the head of the caudate nucleus, the genu of the corpus callosum, the columns of the fornix, and the septum pellucidum.
 Near the midline, you should be able to identify the thalamus and interthalamic adhesion as well as the pineal gland and the habenula.
 In the posterior regions, you should be able to identify the posterior horns of the lateral ventricles, the tail of the caudate nucleus, and the splenium of the corpus callosum.

-Inside the posterior horn of the lateral ventricle, we expect to find the hippocampus, the fimbria, and the crus of the fornix as well as the choroid plexus.
-Moving on to the lateral regions, we should be able to identify the insula of Reil, the claustrum as well as specific parts of the striatum, and white matter capsules.
+Abutting the posterior horn of the lateral ventricle, we expect to find the hippocampus, the fimbria, and the crus of the fornix as well as the choroid plexus.
+Moving on to the lateral regions, we should be able to identify the insular cortex, the claustrum as well as specific parts of the corpus striatum, and white matter capsules.
 Remember that the striatum consists of the putamen and the globus pallidus and that there are three white matter capsules namely the internal capsule, the external capsule, and the extreme capsule.

 And, finally, remember that we talked about some notable gyri and sulci namely the cingulate gyrus as the calcarine sulcus.

 Happy studying and thanks for watching.